Frequently Asked Questions About Mutual Fund Directors

 Where can investors find information about a mutual fund’s directors?

-Every mutual fund is required to disclose information about its directors, including their compensation, ownership of fund shares, and other directorships, in its statement of additional information.
-The SEC recently adopted amendments requiring additional and expanded disclosure about directors, including information on their experience and qualifications.
+Every mutual fund is required to disclose information about its directors, including their compensation, ownership of fund shares, other directorships, and experience and qualifications in the fund's statement of additional information.
 Some fund groups provide information about their funds’ boards on their websites.

 How many directors are independent on a typical fund board?